Vivek4551/Vivek4551/README.md

 ### 🙋‍♂️ About Me
 <hr/>

-💻 Full Stack Developer | 🌊 Beach Lover | 🇮🇳 Based in India
+💻 **Full Stack Developer** || 🇮🇳 Based in India

 ✨ Passionate about tech, coding, and building awesome projects.
 📖 Preparing for UPSC because, well...
-Bihar + parents' expectations! 🚀 🌟 Balancing bytes and books, one line of code (or paragraph of history) at a time.
+Bihar + parents' expectations! 🚀
+🌟 Balancing bytes and books, one line of code (or paragraph of history) at a time.

 - 🧑🏻‍💻 Currently, working as a Software Engineer at TodayPay.